michaeljclark/mule/README.md

 ## lock-free atomics and "the lost wakeup problem"

-_mumule_ attempts to be lock-free in the common case, that is the main thread can submit work without taking a mutex and the worker threads can accept new work without taking a mutex, with the design goal that expensive locking and unlocking of the mutex after each work-item can be avoided. _mumule_ achieves this by using lock-free atomic operations on counters using primitives from `<stdatomic.h>`.
+_mule_ attempts to be lock-free in the common case, that is the main thread can submit work without taking a mutex and the worker threads can accept new work without taking a mutex, with the design goal that expensive locking and unlocking of the mutex after each work-item can be avoided. _mule_ achieves this by using lock-free atomic operations on counters using primitives from `<stdatomic.h>`.